OctopusDeploy/blog/blog/2020-12/webinar-of-the-year/index.md

 ## Practical self-service DevOps with Runbook Automation

 DevOps is about bringing teams together to collaborate.
-In real life, this is easier said than done as development and operations teams often have different priorities.
+This is easier said in real life than done as development and operations teams often have different priorities.

 Development teams want to ship code fast and fix problems quickly, whereas operations teams want to provide stable and reliable IT services.
 There's no single source of truth, and the tooling often gets in the way and reinforces the silos.

-Runbook Automation in Octopus allows development and operations teams to work together to automate routine maintenance and self-service without sacrificing control over production.
+Runbook Automation in Octopus allows development and operations teams to work together to automate routine maintenance and self-service without sacrificing production control.

-What you’ll learn:
+What you'll learn:

 - How DevOps automation can break down the silos between Dev and Ops.
 - Introduction to runbook automation and self-service operations.